 Help future chefs and tastemakers perfect new skills, from proper food preparation and kitchen safety to cooking and baking techniques and plating presentation.
 Some people use the program as a drop-in class, while members take the classes weekly and can track their growth as amateur cooks with monthly knowledge assessments, all while working toward a diploma and a MasterChef jacket.
 The academy may be just what you need for a picky little eater; some studies have shown that they’re more likely to try meals they prepared themselves.
 Bon appétit!
 Ages 4–18.

 Animal lovin’ kids get hands-on time with guinea pigs, turtles, bunnies and bearded dragons while learning science skills like observation, classification and communication.
 Babes (and caregivers) also hang out with a variety of creatures in Rocks, Smocks & Animals, a mommy-and-me class that combines animal visits with music, storytime and art.
-If your kid’s more the culinary kind, consider the Farm Foodies Cooking Class, where kids learn the importance of cooking with fresh ingredients.
+If your kid’s more the culinary kind, consider the Farm Foodies Cooking Class, where attendees learn the importance of cooking with fresh ingredients.
 Need a fun and flexible option?
 The Afternoon Kids Club can cover you for a couple of hours.
-Ages 14 months to 8 years.
+Ages 14 mos—8 years.

 City kids get the rare opportunity to learn in an outdoor classroom through this early-childhood program.
 Tots as young as 1 ½ will develop their motor and sensory skills, as well as self-esteem and focus via hands-on, group activities in many of Brooklyn green spaces, including Prospect Park, Marine Park, Owls Head Park and Shore Road Park.
 The natural environment plays a role in each lesson, whether inspiring discussion about the seasons or providing natural materials to use in crafts and “outdoor kitchen” cooking activities.
 Parents will need to pack a healthy snack and water, and make sure the kids are suited up in weather-appropriate gear for class.
 Ages 18 months–8 years.

-Need something to occupy a hungry kid on his days off?
-From week-long to single days off, Taste Buds Kitchen offers a tasty education with 3-hour classes when school’s closed.
+Need something to occupy a hungry kid?
+From week-long to single days sessions, Taste Buds Kitchen offers a tasty education options for youngsters.
 For child chefs ages 2–6 and 6–8, weekend morning baking and cooking workshops teach little ones to craft recipes from scratch.
 Ages 2 and up.